top of page

 And panel discussions?
 Somehow even worse.
 Developers, investors, operators—everyone except the people who actually convert leads into buyers.
 Sales, in this space, is treated like Voldemort: the discipline that must not be named.

+So what happens?
 Developers default to the easiest and laziest solution: hand the project to a global broker.
-Savills, Sotheby’s, Colliers, take your pick.
+Savills, Sotheby’s, Colliers—take your pick.
 It’s a convenient box tick, yet expensive, passive, and painfully ineffective.
 These firms handle thousands of listings.
 If a prospect inquires about your Branded Residence, rest assured they’ll be shown cheaper, move-in-ready, lower-friction options before your project even enters the conversation.

 "If You Don’t Own the Buyer Journey, You Don’t Own the Sale.”